 Once you've found the right telescope for your budding astronomer, you may want to begin planning for the next stage in his or her skywatching journey.
 You can see our recommendations for more advanced telescopes, astronomy binoculars and accessories in the links below:

-When we started searching for the best telescopes for kids, we wanted something different from what we had already highlighted on our Best Telescopes page.
-We were searching for telescopes that were durable enough to withstand playtime, could keep youngsters entertained and would ignite curiosity about the cosmos.
+We searched for telescopes that were durable enough to withstand playtime, could keep youngsters entertained and would ignite curiosity about the cosmos.

-When testing the telescopes, we looked at each telescope's basic statistics, like magnification and the number of accessories.
-We also looked at the ease of setup and the ease of use, the quality of the product's construction and design, and whether it could withstand being played with by young children.
+When testing the telescopes, we looked at each instrument's basic specifications, like magnification and the number of accessories.
+We also looked at the ease of setup and of use, the quality of the product's construction and design, and whether the telescope could withstand young children playing with it.

-We found that the telescopes tended to fall into two categories: those that were made primarily for observing, and those that were geared more toward science and learning.
-So we picked our favorites in both of those categories, and divided our final choices by age group.
+We found that the telescopes tended to fall into two categories: those made primarily for observing and those geared more toward science and learning.
+So we picked our favorites in both of those categories and divided our final choices by age group.

-Our top selections for kids 6 and under are colorful and fun, but they can also introduce very young children to telescope viewing.
-The choices for kids 6 and up offer more complex technology and/or more challenging science tasks.
+Our top selections for kids age 6 and under are colorful and fun, but they can also introduce very young children to telescope viewing.
+The choices for kids age 6 and up offer more complex technology and more challenging science tasks.
 The selections for age 10 and up can serve as transitions into high-grade telescopes, and are suitable for casual stargazers of all ages.

 We worked hard to find the best telescopes for kids, and we hope you find one that works for the young astronomer in your life.

-Educational Insights: Educational Insights is a Southern California-based company focused on developing educational play opportunities for kids for more than 50 years.
-The company's Nancy B's Science Club Moonscopeis part of a wider Nancy B's Science Club line that includes binoculars, a microscope, a chemistry set, a tree diary and even an "aqua scope" for peering underwater to see inside lakes, rivers or other bodies of water.
-Educational Insights also offers a range of high-quality telescopes under its Geosafari line.
-We liked the sheer range of magnification that came with the Geosafari Omega Reflector Telescope, but several other models are available.
+Educational Insights: Educational Insights is a Southern California-based company that has focused on developing educational play opportunities for kids for more than 50 years.
+The company's Nancy B's Science Club Moonscope is part of a wider Nancy B's Science Club line that includes binoculars, a microscope, a chemistry set, a tree diary and even an "aqua scope" for peering underwater to see inside lakes, rivers or other bodies of water.
+Educational Insights also offers a range of high-quality telescopes under its GeoSafari line.
+We liked the sheer range of magnification that came with the GeoSafari Omega Reflector Telescope, but several other models are available.
 For more information on Educational Insights, visit: http://www.educationalinsights.com/.

-Galileoscope LLC: An alternative option for our Age 6 and Up category, the Galileoscopes offered by Galileoscope LLC are refracting telescopes that allow kids to build a telescope similar to the one used by famed Italian astronomer Galileo Galilei, literally from the ground up, with no tools needed (except maybe scissors).
+Galileoscope LLC: An alternative option for our Age 6 and Up category, the Galileoscopes offered by Galileoscope LLC are refracting telescopes that allow kids to build instruments similar to the one used by famed Italian astronomer Galileo Galilei.
+Kids will build scopes literally from the ground up, with no tools needed (except maybe scissors).
 We built ours in 30 minutes.
-The Galileoscope was originally developed by astronomers, science educators and optical engineers as an affordable telescope to spur interest in astronomy during the International Year of Light in 2009, and there are free online observing guides (updated by year), as well as tips and activity guides offered by the Galileoscope team.
-There is also an opportunity for individuals and organizations to donate Galileoscopes to teachers and schools around the world.
-For more info on the Galileoscope, visit: http://galileoscope.org/.
+Astronomers, science educators and optical engineers developed the Galileoscope as an affordable telescope to spur interest in astronomy during the International Year of Light, in 2009.
+The Galileoscope team offers free online observing guides (updated by year), as well as tips and activity guides.
+Individuals and organizations can also donate Galileoscopes to teachers and schools around the world.
+For more information on the Galileoscope, visit: http://galileoscope.org/.

-Learning Resources: Learning Resources makes hardy science gear for kids, including the Primary Science Big View Telescope, which we listed as an alternative option for kids under age 6.
+Learning Resources: Learning Resources makes hardy, kid-oriented science gear, including the Primary Science Big View Telescope, which we listed as an alternative option for kids under age 6.
 Big View is a no-frills scope for young children that can be used for moon gazing or daytime terrestrial viewing.
-(Adult supervision is required to avoid pointing it at the sun.)
+(Adult supervision is required to keep kids from pointing the telescope at the sun.)
 Other than a small, tabletop tripod, this colorful and lightweight scope comes with no additional pieces, and no assembly is required.
-Its 20x magnification is impressive for a telescope designed for kids in this age range, and the large focus knob is easy to grab and turn.
+Its 20x magnification is impressive for a telescope designed for kids in this age range, and the large focus-knob is easy to grab and turn.
 The eyepiece is lined with soft rubber, but the viewing hole is smaller than that on the Talking Telescope.
 The piece is fairly durable, but watch out for the viewing knob, which can break off.
 We think this little scope is ideal for studying the moon and terrestrial objects.
-For more on Learning Resources' products, visit: http://www.learningresources.com/
+For more on Learning Resources' products, visit: http://www.learningresources.com/.

-Orion: Orion Telescopes & Binoculars has offered a varied selection of optics and observing tools and accessories for amateur astronomers, sport observers and astrophotographers since 1975.
+Orion: Orion Telescopes & Binoculars has offered a varied selection of optics, observing tools and accessories for amateur astronomers, sports observers and astrophotographers since 1975.
 The company's instruments range from the beginner level (the Orion FunScope Tabletop Reflector) to high-end tools like the Orion SkyQuest XT8i IntelliScope Dobsonian for more advanced observers.
 For more information on Orion telescopes, visit: http://www.telescope.com/.